Roast Pork Belly Recipe

-This is an easy-to-make Taiwan Hakka dish but it needs to be prepared three days in advance.
+This is an easy-to-make Taiwan Hakka dish but it needs to be prepared well in advance for best results.

 5–10 mm (1/2’’) thick slice of pork belly

 ½ cup Taiwan rice wine